 Bank Hapoalim was founded by the Socialist movement and was identified with the working class in Israel until it was privatized in the late '90s.
 Even though its days as a Socialist symbol have long since passed, the bank still keeps its name "The Workers' Bank."
 The carpet depicts an architectural structure as an allegory of a social structure: At the bottom are those who are getting things done, the workers.
 Above them is the middle class, and on the highest level we find the decision-makers, their faces are a melding of Zionist leaders and figures from world history.

 Details from Bank Hapoalim Carpet

-The image has an encyclopedic quality with approximately 100 'entries', each has a specific allusion; archeological objects, Zionist propaganda, Socialist posters, and art, Renaissance art, symbols of Israeli sovereignty (bills, coins, stamps, etc.), Israeli art, and much more.
+The image has an encyclopedic quality with approximately 100 'entries', each has a specific allusion; archeological objects, Zionist propaganda, Socialist posters, Renaissance art, symbols of Israeli sovereignty (bills, coins, stamps, etc.), Israeli art, and much more.